Worn Tires and Broken Ring Prongs

 “Oh my God!” shouted Trudy, causing Mandy to run into the living room.
 Trudy was looking at her wedding ring under the loupe I’d just shown her how to use.

 “Mandy, I’m missing two prongs.”
 Trudy looked red in the face.

 “It’s a miracle you still have a diamond in your setting.”
 I agreed.

 “Oh my, I’d be just devastated if I lost this diamond.”
 She was truly shaken.
 “Mandy, I’m so glad you had Calla come.”

 Another diamond saved.
 But how many go missing?
 Every day.

 Jumping on my Calla Gold Soap Box About Getting Your Prongs Checked

-After seeing hundreds, if not thousands of rings over the last couple of decades, I shouldn’t be surprised at how many broken ring prongs I’ve seen on the rings I’ve taken a look at for repair.
+After seeing hundreds, if not thousands of rings over the last couple of decades, I shouldn’t be surprised at the number of broken, cracked and worn prongs I’ve seen.

 The majority of the time, my clients brought me their rings to get sized, or for gemstone replacement, or for polishing, or for a dozen other reasons.
 But to get their prongs worked on?
 Not often.